Cooking With British Bramley Apples (Plus Recipe)

-British Bramley apples are large slightly squat apples with a green skin and white sharp tasting flesh.
-They were originally cultivated in Nottinghamshire England in the early 1800's by Mary Ann Brailsford.
+British Bramley apples are large, slightly squat apples with green skin and white, sharp-tasting flesh.
+They were originally cultivated in Nottinghamshire, England, in the early 1800s by a woman named Mary Ann Brailsford.

-It is possible to eat a Bramley raw but they are so tart that it really isn't advisable.
+It is possible to eat a Bramley raw, but they are so tart that it really isn't advisable.
 The taste and texture change completely when they are cooked.
 They become a lot mellower and require very little sugar.
-You do have to keep an eye on them as they cook as they can turn to a pulp very easily, fine for applesauce but a little too loose for a pie or crumble.
+You do have to keep an eye on them as they cook, as they can turn to a pulp very easily.
+This works well for applesauce, but it is a little too loose for a pie or crumble.

-Bramley apples can be sweetened with sugar, honey, mixed spice, cinnamon or desiccated coconut.
-Or eaten without any sweetening at all, it is a matter of individual taste, but most people will want to sweeten them a little.
+This variety of apples can be sweetened with sugar, honey, mixed spice, cinnamon or desiccated coconut.
+Or they may be eaten without any sweetening at all—it is a matter of individual taste—but most people will want to sweeten them a little.

-British Bramley apples are readily available year round but are really at their best in the autumn and winter.
-When choosing your apples always check the fruit carefully, avoid any apples with bruised skin, as the flesh inside will be brown.
-Some apples have light red flecks on the skin, this is a normal variation and doesn't mean the fruit is bruised.
+British Bramley apples are readily available year-round, but they are really at their best in the autumn and winter.
+When choosing your apples, always check the fruit carefully, avoid any apples with bruised skin, as the flesh inside will be brown.
+Some apples have light red flecks on the skin; this is a normal variation and doesn't mean the fruit is bruised.
 Hold each apple in the palm of your hand and check them for softness, you only want to pick the ones that feel nice and firm.

 They can be stored for two to three weeks, maybe longer, if kept in a cool, dark place.
 Wrapping them individually in tissue paper extends this period of time further.

-British Bramley apples not only taste good but are good for you too.
-They are very high in dietary fibre, each large apple providing 6 grams of fibre.
+Bramley apples not only taste good, but they are good for you, too.
+They are very high in dietary fibre; each large apple provides 6 grams of fibre.
 They also contain vitamins C and A, helpful for eye health and improving lung function and are high in antioxidants and flavonoids, particularly quercetin thought to contain anti-cancer properties.
-Maybe the old saying ' an apple a day keeps the doctor away' has more than a few grains of truth in it.
+Maybe the old saying 'an apple a day keeps the doctor away' has more than a few grains of truth in it.

-High in fibre and vitamin C and A Bramleys really are a healthy choice.
+High in fibre and vitamins C and A, Bramleys really are a healthy choice.

-One of the easiest ways to cook a British Bramley apple is to stuff it and bake it whole in the oven.
-Getting the core out cleanly is the hardest job, I'll admit I often made a mess of things using a sharp knife to do this but now I have a metal apple corer and it has made life a lot easier for me.
+One of the easiest ways to cook these apples is to stuff it and bake it whole in the oven.
+Getting the core out cleanly is the hardest job—I'll admit I often made a mess of things using a sharp knife to do this—but now I have a metal apple corer and it has made life a lot easier for me.